gdbroman/broman.blog/posts/about.md

 title: "About"
 ---

-Heyo!
-I'm Gustaf Broman, a software engineer with an interest in ideas.
-I'm currently based in Stockholm, Sweden.
+I build things for the web.

+But I also love ideas and writing, especially in markdown.

+Check out to my Sunday letter [here](/sundays).

-You can reach me on Twitter [@gdbroman](https://twitter.com/gdbroman), or on Urbit as `~lopsyp-doztun`, if you have questions or ideas.
+You can also reach me on Twitter [@gdbroman](https://twitter.com/gdbroman), or on Urbit as `~lopsyp-doztun`, if you have questions or ideas.

 Thank you for reading.